-As a genealogist, the answer many times was not a reaffirming one.
+As a genealogist, the answer that I received many times was not a reaffirming one.
 But my client’s potent question and quest was something I wanted to fulfill.

-That’s when I began interviewing the oldest living relative in the lineage I was researching.
+That’s when I began interviewing the oldest living relative in the lineage that I was researching.

 The desire to learn the powerful stories of the women and men in your family tree may challenge you.
 The pursuit of family stories can reopen old illusions about a family’s history.

 Duplicity, dark financial issues, hidden relationships can lead the happy hunting of our ancestors back through a troubled past.

 As we search the past of our ancestors now long gone, we may find the roots of secrets, traumas, and family wounds in the, sometimes, not so distant past.